REST Definition Editor¶

 Use the Add Web Service Dialog to create a new REST definition (.rest

-Or, you can double-click on an existing .rest
+Alternatively, you can double-click an existing .rest

 Request¶

-- Credentials - Any HTTP Basic Authentication Headers
+- Credentials - Any HTTP Basic Authentication headers.

-- Headers - Any other HTTP headers (both standard and custom)
+- Headers - Any other HTTP headers (both standard and custom).

 - Body - The body of the request (for POST and PUT requests).
 This can be in any text-serialized format such as XML or JSON.